-The study of Santa remains woefully inadequate, but this we know—the threat of a lump of coal didn't work on us, and it doesn't work on our kids.
+The threat of a lump of coal didn't work on us, and it doesn't work on kids today.
 Here's why.

 But that’s not to say the threat of coal can’t nip one or two tantrums in the bud.
 “Believing in Santa can work for a young child’s behavior in the short-term in specific circumstances,” DePompo says.

 The study of Santa remains woefully inadequate.
 Last year, Harvard researchers took a humorous stab at determining whether Santa delivers presents to good children more than bad children, and published their surprisingly rigorous findings in the holiday edition of BMJ.
 (They also found that Santa visited pretty much everyone equally—except for poor kids.
 Terrible PR for Christmas 2016).
 More serious approaches to Santa have found that the entire story of a jolly man who gives presents to good kids is “a largely undesirable myth inspired by parents seeking to fulfill their own infantile needs.”
 Harsh.

 But more recently, scientists have been tackling the question of how belief in Santa affects children.
 One scathing study in The Lancet Psychiatry found that believing in Santa could result in psychological damage once children discover that (spoiler alert) their parents have been lying to them.
 Still, some experts suspect it doesn’t really matter whether kids believe in Santa or not.
 They’ll turn out just fine.